25 Startling Social Media Addiction Statistics (2024)

 The amount of time kids spend in front of screens continues to climb year after year.
 It isn’t just teenagers consuming hours and hours of content.
 Kids 8-12 years old get an average of 4 hours and 44 minutes of screen time per day.
 And 53% of kids own their own smartphone by the time they’re 11 years old.

-Children spend an average of 50 minutes per day checking their social media feeds (Qustodio)
+On average, children spend 50 minutes checking their social media feeds each day (Qustodio)

 How long does the average kid spend on social media?
 Qustodio’s study breaks down the average time kids dedicate to each social media platform.
 Here’s the global average for the top six platforms: